Ridges, Bumps, Or White Spots On Your Fingernails? What Your Nails Say About Your Health

 4. Replenish Vital Minerals and Nutrients

-Healthy nails (and a healthy body) require plenty of iron, zinc, calcium and other vital minerals.
-But nearly everyone living in North America is mineral deficient.
-Which is no surprise, given the chemical-intensive environment we live in, which uses up minerals faster than we can consume them.
+Healthy nails (and a healthy body) require plenty of iron, zinc, calcium, and other vital minerals.
+But nearly everyone living in North America is mineral-deficient.
+This comes as no surprise, given the chemical-intensive environment we live in, which uses up minerals faster than we can consume them.

 We have access to plenty of mineral-rich foods and supplements, but few of them are well-absorbed by the human body (in other words, bioavailable).

-Humic and fulvic acids, from deep inside the earth, are the very best way to get your vital nutrients and minerals–especially trace minerals.
+Humic acids and fulvic acids, from deep inside the earth, are the very best way to get your vital nutrients and minerals--especially trace minerals.